linguinee/conference-notes/csun2017/automatica11y.md

 ### Framework Specificity

-We've become silo'd and accessibility has become more specific to the framework you're using.
+We've become siloed and accessibility has become more specific to the framework you're using.

 * ngAria
 * react-a11y